 Great Springer Action: Air Arms Pro Sport

-The stock of the Pro-Sport is absolutely beautiful and one of its key selling points.
-The walnut wood that has been selected not only for its strength but also its great finish and colouring.
-Trust me when I say, the pictures online do it no justice, you need to see it in person to really appreciate.
+The stock of the Pro-Sport is absolutely beautiful and one of its key selling points, and the walnut wood has been selected not only for its strength, but also its great finish and colouring.
+Trust me when I say, the pictures online do it no justice; you need to see it in person to really appreciate.

 Another great feature of the Pro-Sport is the underlever.
-Now I’m not usually a fan of underlevers, because of the extra weight they add to front of the rifle, that can make the rifle quite unbalanced.
-Air Arms have got around this by cleverly locating the under lever inside the stock to make this perfectly balanced between the hands.
+Now I’m not usually a fan of underlevers, because of the extra weight they add to the front of the rifle, which can make the rifle quite unbalanced.
+Air Arms have got around this by cleverly locating the underlever inside the stock to make this perfectly balanced between the hands.

-The Pro-Sport also features a great trigger, that is crisp and precise, and makes this rifle a joy to shoot.
-The barrel is also of exceptional quality and the accuracy and precision of the rifle is truly excellent.
+The Pro-Sport also features a great trigger, which is crisp and precise and makes this rifle a joy to shoot.
+The barrel is also of exceptional quality, and the accuracy and precision of the rifle are truly excellent.

-Weighing in at nearly 4 and a half kilos, the Air Arms is a very heavy air rifle, and when shooting in the hands and not on a rest, this weight is very noticeable.
-There are spring rifles available that are half the weight of the Pro-Sport and, when combined with the underlever that must continually be cranked, shooting the Pro-Shot can be quite a workout.
-Now, its not exactly running a marathon, but tired arms equates to inaccuracy and is definitely something to consider when going on long shoots.
+Weighing in at nearly 4.5kg, the Air Arms is a very heavy air rifle, and when shooting in the hands and not on a rest, this weight is very noticeable.
+There are spring rifles available that are half the weight of the Pro-Sport, and when combined with the underlever that must continually be cranked, shooting the Pro-Sport can be quite a workout.
+Now, it’s not exactly running a marathon, but tired arms equate to inaccuracy – definitely something to consider when going on long shoots.

-The Pro-Sport also comes without iron sights,, so a scope is an essential extra purchase.
-Including a rest and considering that the Pro-Sport is one of the most expensive spring rifles on the market, investing in one of these rifles is not something to be taken lightly.
-Also the silencer on the Pro-Sport is fixed and although it is a nice one, it would be good to have the option to upgrade.
+The Pro-Sport also comes without iron sights, so a scope is an essential extra purchase.
+Including a rest, and considering that the Pro-Sport is one of the most expensive spring rifles on the market, investing in one of these rifles is not something to be taken lightly.
+Also, the silencer on the Pro-Sport is fixed, and although it’s a nice one, it would be good to have the option to upgrade.

 Read more about Air Arms rifles here